 Although it is not a guarantee to have exquisite chimp sightings, it would be extremely unlucky to not at least encounter a few on a trip to Mahale.
 Chimp safaris range between half an hour leisurely strolls to more gruelling multi-hour treks to try to find the primates.
 If you’re lucky, some chimps can be seen from the comfort of the lodges.

-Mahale and Katavi are notoriously difficult to reach, with no official roads servicing the area.
-The only driving option involves an incredibly arduous and daunting 4×4 mission through the heart of Tanzania.
-So the more viable options are to either catch one of the many boats leaving from the towns along the lake (north of Mahale) or to travel by air.
+The best ways to get to Mahale Mountain National Park are by air or by boat.
+You can travel to Mahale by car, but Mahale (and Katavi) are notoriously difficult to reach because there aren't any official roads servicing the area.
+This means that driving to Mahale will be an incredibly arduous and daunting 4×4 mission through the heart of Tanzania.
+So, the more viable options are to either catch one of the many boats leaving from the towns along the lake (north of Mahale) or to travel by air.

-Flights on small aircraft take place twice a week for the duration of four to five hours from Arusha or Dar es Salaam, and land on an airstrip just outside the park.
+Flights on small aircraft take place twice a week for the duration of four to five hours from Arusha or Dar Es Salaam, and land on an airstrip just outside the park.
 Flights from Arusha in the north leave on Mondays and Thursdays, and while this is the most economical way to reach Katavi and Mahale, the price is still high.
-Flights can also be chartered from Dar, Selous and Ruaha to and from the parks in the far west, also on Mondays and Thursdays.
+Flights can also be chartered from Dar Es Salaam, Selous and Ruaha to and from the parks in the far west, also on Mondays and Thursdays.

 All flights go via Katavi National Park, making the neighbouring reserve part of many combination packages.

 The expedition to reach lodgings doesn’t end with the flight – guests that have pre-booked at the lodges will be met by a traditional dhow and make their way to their accommodation via the lake.
 Otherwise, transport from the airstrip can be organised via the park headquarters.